diogoalmiro/webfocus/README.md

 webfocusApp.start();
 ```

-In the [repository](https://github.com/diogoalmiro/webfocus-cypress-tests) we do end-to-end tests with cypress tests on an sample implementation.
+In the [repository](https://github.com/webfocus-js/cypress-tests) we do end-to-end tests with cypress tests on an sample implementation.

-## TODO

- - Create an WebfocusComponent addon to enable distribution of a heavy process
- - Update documentation after splitted the project